Zika Virus

 Not recommended

-Asymptomatic pregnant women and no concern about possible congenital infection (i.e. pregnancy is progressing normally)
+Asymptomatic pregnant women without any concern about possible congenital infection (i.e. pregnancy is progressing normally)

 Not recommended